akiver/cs-demo-manager/README.md

 ### You need Telerik binaries to be able to compile the application.

+* Install Telerik binaries
 * Download the repository and extract it
+* Launch the solution in Visual Studio
+* Set the correct path for Telerik references if needed
 * Copy / paste your Steam API key into the file "steam_api_key.txt".
 If you don't do it you will have an error each time a call to the Steam API occurs.
 * The [DemoInfo](https://github.com/EHVAG/demoinfo) pre-release isn't properly signed.
-You have to download [snremove](http://www.nirsoft.net/dot_net_tools/strong_name_remove.html) and copy / paste it into your "bin/Debug" and "bin/Release" folders.
+You have to download [snremove](http://www.nirsoft.net/dot_net_tools/strong_name_remove.html) and copy / paste it into the folder "bin/Debug" and "bin/Release" of demoinfo AND CSGO Demos Manager.
-* Open the solution within Visual Studio 2015
+* Select the x86 platform configuration
 * Build and start